 - There are sites on the internet where you can list what you are good at and pitch to potential clients.
 Here are 2 highly popular marketplaces: Upwork, Fiverr.
 There is high competition here and that drives the payout down in most cases.
 But it’s a good starting point for most people to build a portfolio.

 - NETWORK, NETWORK, NETWORK.
 Are you a writer?
-Get into Facebook groups of books and also of writers and network.
+Get into Facebook groups of books and also of writers and networks.
 Don’t be a spammer.
 Network and form actual human connections.

 Yoga, Zumba, dance, surfing, diving … the list is endless.
 Do you possess any skill and have enough experience in it to teach others?
 Why not hold classes and make an income as you travel the world!
 This way you can earn an income doing what you love.

 Get Paid To Travel By Working in the Airline Industry